jelastic-jps/mysql-cluster/addons/monitoring/README.md

 ## Logs and artifacts
 - Monitoring log: `/var/log/db-monitoring.log` (start/finish, email send, errors).
 - State file: `/var/tmp/db-monitoring.status` (last state to suppress duplicate emails).
+- Cron: `/etc/cron.d/db-monitoring` (interval managed by the add-on).

+## Configuration
+- Monitoring interval is controlled in the add-on settings (5/10/15/20/30/40/50 minutes).
+- The add-on updates cron with `setSchedulerInterval` to `*/N * * * *`.
+- Email sending uses platform messaging API and requires valid `session` and `userEmail`, which are passed by the add-on during event handling.